Islandora-Collaboration-Group/islandora-sample-objects/README.md

 * PDF
 * VIDEO
 * COMPOUND_OBJECT
     * This sample also includes one BINARY object.
 * WEB_ARCHIVE
+* ORAL_HISTORY

 ## Seeking contributions of samples for these content models